-Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of St. Louis • Carmel Bach Festival
+Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of Saint Louis • Carmel Bach Festival

-Los Angeles Master Chorale • The Florida Orchestra • Cape Cod Symphony • Alabama Symphony
+Univ. of Georgia • LA Master Chorale • The Florida Orchestra • Cape Symphony • Alabama Symphony

-Masterworks Chorale, NJ • Huntington Choral Society, NY • Music in the Somerset Hill, NJ • Monterey Opera
+Masterworks Chorale, NJ • Huntington Choral Society, NY • Music in the Somerset Hills, NJ • Monterey Opera

 Univ.
 Music Society, Ann Arbor MI • Long Beach Camerata Singers, CA • Cuesta Chorale, San Juis Obispo, CA